mines-researchcomputing/mines-researchcomputing.github.io/source/pages/policies.md

 ### Checking HPC usage

-If you would like to check your usage for a given month, we have provided some convenient commands on Wendian.
+If you would like to check your usage for a given month, we have provided some convenient commands on Wendian, or use our [Open Ondemand portal](https://wendian-ondemand.mines.edu) under "Jobs" and click "get Utilization By User"

 To check usage as a user, use the command `getUtilizationByUser`: